Crystals and monodromy of Bethe vectors

 \subsection{Shift of argument algebras}

-In order to connect eigenlines for Gaudin algebras with crystals, we work with inhomogenous Gaudin algebras $ \A_\chi(\uz) \subset U(\fg)^{\otimes n} $, which depend on $n$ distinct complex numbers $ \uz $ and a regular Cartan element $ \chi $.
+In order to connect eigenlines for Gaudin algebras with crystals, we work with inhomogenous Gaudin algebras $ \A_\chi(\uz) \subset U(\fg)^{\otimes n} $, which depend on $n$ distinct complex numbers $ \uz $ and a regular Cartan element $ \chi $ (these algebras were introduced by the third author in \cite{R} and independently by Feigin-Frenkel-Toledano Laredo \cite{FFTL}).
 These are maximal commutative subalgebras and we prove that they act cyclically on the tensor product $ V(\ul) $ (\thmref{th:CyclicGeneral}).

-Of particular interest is the case $ n = 1$, in which we obtain the shift of argument algebras $ \A_\chi \subset U(\fg) $, first introduced by the third author in \cite{R}.
-We prove (\thmref{th:dCPFamily}) that the closure of the family of shift of argument algebras $ \A_\chi $ is parametrized by the de Concini-Procesi space $ \CM_\Delta $, which is a compactification of $ \fh^{reg} / \Cx $ obtained by succesive blowups along intersections of root hyperplanes (see \secref{sect-prelim}).
+Of particular interest is the case $ n = 1$, in which we obtain the shift of argument algebras $ \A_\chi \subset U(\fg) $.
+We prove (\thmref{th:dCPFamily}) that the closure of the family of shift of argument algebras $ \A_\chi $ is parametrized by the de Concini-Procesi wonderful compatification $ \CM_\Delta $, which is a compactification of $ \fh^{reg} / \Cx $ obtained by succesive blowups along intersections of root hyperplanes (see \secref{sect-prelim}).
 We prove this by combining work of Shuvalov \cite{Sh} on the limits of classical shift of argument algebras and work of Aguirre-Felder-Veselov \cite{AFV2} on the limits of their quadratic subspaces.

 In \cite{FFR}, Feigin, Frenkel, and the third author proved that $ \A_\chi$ acts cyclically on $ V(\l) $ for any $ \chi \in \fh^{reg} $ and we extend this result to all $ \chi \in \CM_\Delta $.
 In particular, when $ \chi \in \CM_\Delta(\BR) $, we get a decomposition of $ V(\l) $ into eigenlines $ \CE_\chi(\l) $.
 This provides us with a covering of the space $ \CM_\Delta(\BR) $ by these eigenlines; the fibres of this covering have the same size as the dimension of $ V(\l) $.